Salpinctes obsoletus obsoletus

 In Lincoln Co and probably southwest Dawson Co, Rock Wrens are common in cedar canyons, utilizing dirt road cuts; 12-15 were in cedar canyons in Lincoln Co 15 Jul 2008.
 It nests regularly in the Lake McConaughy area, Keith Co, although cedar encroachment in recent years has reduced the population (Brown et al 2012).
 Breeding may occur in extreme southeast Logan and in Custer Cos, although there is no recent confirmation of this; there are older records of breeding in both counties (Youngworth 1955, Ducey 1988).

 Rock Wrens have bred at Ashfall Fossil Beds SHP, Antelope Co, where young were fledged in 1992 (Gubanyi 1996, Grzybowski 1992); there are more recent reports there 5 May-6 Jun 2010.
+It was “not uncommon there for several years as of 2010 (Mark Brogie, eBird.org).
 The breeding range once extended much further to the north and east, with records from Cherry and Brown Cos (Youngworth 1955, Ducey 1989).
 The presence of a small breeding colony near Sioux City, Iowa, in the late 1890s and early 1900s (Kent and Dinsmore 1996) suggests the Niobrara Valley as a route for birds to travel eastward.
 There are these records from northeastern Cherry Co: 16 May 2015, 23 Jun (no year given, James E. Ducey, personal communication), 6 Jul 2014, and 14 Jul 1977, and one was near Sparks, Keya Paha Co 1 Aug 2021.
 A Rock Wren was seen near abandoned buildings in Brown Co in Apr and May 1982, but no evidence of nesting was observed (Brogie and Mossman 1983), and one was on riprap near Niobrara, Knox Co 21 May 1994.
-The only other breeding season report elsewhere was in Adams Co 16 Jun 2007.
+The only other breeding season reports elsewhere 16 Jun 2007 Adams Co and 30 Jul 1985 Dawson Co.

 - Breeding Phenology: